SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

     Example : ``{"SampleAsnUplet":[[0,1,2,3],[4,3,2,1],[-2,3,-4,5]]}`` for 3 points in a state space of dimension 4

   SampleAsExplicitHyperCube
-    This key describes the calculations points as an hypercube, from which one gives the list of sampling of each variable as a list.
+    This key describes the calculations points as an hyper-cube, from a given list of explicit sampling of each variable as a list.
 That is then a list of lists, each of them being potentially of different size.

     Example : ``{"SampleAsExplicitHyperCube":[[0.,0.25,0.5,0.75,1.],[-2,2,1]]}`` for a state space of dimension 2

   SampleAsMinMaxStepHyperCube
-    This key describes the calculations points as an hypercube from which one the sampling of each variable by a triplet *[min,max,step]*.
+    This key describes the calculations points as an hyper-cube, from a given list of implicit sampling of each variable by a triplet *[min,max,step]*.
     That is then a list of the same size than the one of the state.
 The bounds are included.

     Example : ``{"SampleAsMinMaxStepHyperCube":[[0.,1.,0.25],[-1,3,1]]}`` for a state space of dimension 2

+  SampleAsIndependantRandomVariables
+    This key describes the calculations points as an hyper-cube, for which the points on each axis come from a independant random sampling of the axis variable, under the specification of the distribution, its parameters and the number of points in the sample, as a list ``['distribution', [parametres], nombre]`` for each axis.
+The possible distributions are 'normal' of parameters (mean,std), 'lognormal' of parameters (mean,sigma), 'uniform' of parameters (low,high), or 'weibull' of parameter (shape).
+That is then a list of the same size than the one of the state.

+    Example : ``{"SampleAsIndependantRandomVariables":[['normal',[0.,1.],3],['uniform',[-2,2],4]]`` for a state space of dimension 2

   QualityCriterion
     This key indicates the quality criterion, used to find the state estimate.